 Markdown formatting is preserved and appears correctly in your daily activity digest emails (i.e. the emails sent out with your Activity Feed posts).

-The following table demonstrates how markdown can be used to add common formatting to posts.
+The following table demonstrates how markdown can be used to add common formatting to descriptions and posts.
 There are multiple ways to achieve the same formatting.

 |Formatting||Entered text||Published text|